Like many others, I used to assume that if you want to be good, always study the best of the best of the best.

 Most people don’t realize that there’s tens of thousands of books by millionaires and every single year, many more books of this sort come out with the same theme: “how I did it” and “my advice.”

 They are often fueled by the desire to become a best-selling author, tell their own success story, or make an impact.

 I say all this for two reasons:

 2) Be careful with whom you listen to.
-A person who stumbled into their first million differs greatly from someone who made a billion quickly in tech who is also very different from someone who has built many businesses to billion dollar levels over 40+ years.
+A person who stumbled into their first million differs greatly from someone who made millions multiple times and has the confidence to do it repeatedly thanks to his experience.

 The second point is huge.

 It turns out that successful people don’t always really know exactly how they got there and can fully teach it.

 The author Malcolm Gladwell has remarked about how professional tennis athletes will tell you to do one thing but when you watch time-lapsed footage of how they play, they do a completely different thing.